fesp21/node-syte/README.md

 # node-syte

+> node-syte is a JavaScript port of **[syte](https://github.com/rigoneri/syte)**.

-Syte is a really simple but powerful packaged personal site that has social integrations like Twitter, GitHub, Dribbble, Instagram, Foursquare, Tumblr, Wordpress, Last.fm, SoundCloud, Bitbucket, StackOverflow and Steam.
-You can see it in action on the syte author's [personal site](http://rigoneri.com).
+_Syte is a really simple but powerful packaged personal site that has social integrations like Twitter, GitHub, Dribbble, Instagram, Foursquare, Tumblr, Wordpress, Last.fm, SoundCloud, Bitbucket, StackOverflow and Steam.
+You can see it in action on the syte author's [personal site](http://rigoneri.com)._

 ## Social Integrations